Authority & Responsibility

 8.8.1.
 Slip areas are posted for no trespassing and only Hillsmere residents and their guests, in the resident’s presence are permitted to use the premises.
 Any Hillsmere resident may notify the police to have unauthorized users removed.
 The police will act on the authority of the posted signs.

 8.8.2.
-Unauthorized vehicles on the Sand Spit or boat ramp areas are subject to towing.
+Unauthorized vehicles on the Sand Spit or boat ramp areas are subject to towing or being “booted” by a vehicle wheel clamp.
 “Unauthorized vehicles” means a vehicle not displaying a current HSIA sticker, or a current HSIA Guest placard.

 8.9.
 The posted speed limit on the Sand Spit is 5 MPH.
 All property owners, slip holders and guests shall observe the posted speed limit and operate their vehicles in a safe and slow manner so as not to raise dust or endanger pedestrians.